 Analyses of subject information show Full Person Equivalents (FPE).
 These are derived by splitting student instances between the different subjects that make up their course aim.

-Students of indeterminate gender are included in total figures but not in separate breakdowns.
+Students with a sex of 'other' are included in total figures but not in separate breakdowns.

 Students whose ethnicity is not known include those who have been coded 'information refused'.

 Students with no known disability include those who have been coded 'no known disability', 'information refused', 'information not sought', or 'not known'.

 Figures include only those students whose age is known.